Luitpold, Prince Regent of Bavaria

 Luitpold, Prince Regent of Bavaria; source: Wikipedia

-Prince Luitpold of Bavaria served as Prince Regent from 1886 until his death in 1912.
+Prince Luitpold of Bavaria served as Prince Regent from 1886 until he died in 1912.
 He was born Prince Luitpold Karl Joseph Wilhelm Ludwig on March 12, 1821, at the Wurzburg Residence, a palace in Würzburg, Kingdom of Bavaria, now in Bavaria, Germany, the third son of King Ludwig I of Bavaria and Princess Therese of Saxe-Hildburghausen.
 He had eight siblings:

-At 14 years old, Luitpold joined the Bavarian Army and was soon promoted to Captain of the Artillery.
+Luitpold joined the Bavarian Army when he was fourteen years old and was soon promoted to Captain of the Artillery.
 He would later attain the ranks of Major General and Field Marshal.
-He traveled extensively abroad, and it was on one of these trips that he met his future wife, Archduchess Auguste Ferdinande of Austria.
+He traveled extensively abroad, and on one of his trips he met his future wife Archduchess Auguste Ferdinande of Austria.
 She was the daughter of Leopold II, Grand Duke of Tuscany, and Princess Maria Anna of Savoy.
 Luitpold and Auguste married on April 1, 1844, in Florence, and went on to have four children:

 Archduchess Auguste of Austria, c1850. source: Wikipedia

-In 1848, his father abdicated and his eldest brother took the throne as Maximilian II.
+In 1848, Luitpold’s father abdicated and his eldest brother took the throne as King Maximilian II of Bavaria.
 During his brother’s reign, Luitpold did not play any significant role, focusing more on his military career.
-By this time, his second brother, Otto, had been serving as King of Greece since 1832, and as Otto had no children, Luitpold was considered to be his heir-presumptive.
-The Greek Constitution required that the heir be a member of the Orthodox church, and for some time, Luitpold considered converting from Catholicism.
+His second brother Otto had been serving as King of Greece since 1832, and as Otto had no children, Luitpold was considered his heir-presumptive.
+The Greek Constitution required that the heir be a member of the Greek Orthodox Church, and for some time, Luitpold considered converting from Catholicism.
+Otto would remain King of Greece until he was deposed in 1862.

-In 1864, Maximilian II died and was succeeded by his elder son, King Ludwig II.
-During the Austro-Prussian War of 1866, Luitpold commanded the 3rd Royal Bavarian Division, and later became Inspector General of the Bavarian Army.
+In 1864, King Maximilian II of Bavaria died and was succeeded by his elder son King Ludwig II of Bavaria.
+During the Austro-Prussian War of 1866, Luitpold commanded the 3rd Royal Bavarian Division and later became Inspector General of the Bavarian Army.
 He represented Bavaria in the German General Staff during the Franco-Prussian War of 1870-1871.

-During Ludwig’s reign, and particularly after the Franco-Prussian War, Luitpold began to take a more prominent role in the monarchy.
+During King Ludwig II’s reign, Luitpold began to take a more prominent role in the monarchy.
 King Ludwig II was often out of the capital for long periods and became increasingly averse to formal ceremonies and events.
-The King’s younger brother, the future King Otto, who had served during the war, began to show signs of mental illness and became increasingly unwell.
+King Ludwig II’s younger brother, the future King Otto of Bavaria began to show signs of mental illness and became increasingly unwell.
 By the mid-1880s, there were many questions about the mental health of King Ludwig II himself.
 A group of ministers began working to depose Ludwig and asked Luitpold to assume a Regency.
 Luitpold agreed, on the condition that there was irrefutable proof of his nephew’s incapacity.

-Like many others in his family, Luitpold was a great supporter of the arts and culture in Bavaria.
-During his tenure – and the liberal government – Munich continued to grow into one of the leading cultural cities in Europe.
-Shortly after assuming the Regency, he opened several of King Ludwig II’s palaces to the public, and in 1891, he established the Luitpold Gymnasium in Munich.
+Like many others in his family, Luitpold was a supporter of the arts and culture in Bavaria.
+During his tenure, Munich continued to grow into one of the leading cultural cities in Europe.
+Shortly after assuming the Regency, Luitpold opened several of King Ludwig II’s palaces to the public, and in 1891, he established the Luitpold Gymnasium in Munich.

 The Prince Regent, 1911. source: Wikipedia

-At 91 years old, Luitpold died in Munich, Kingdom of Bavaria, now in Bavaria, Germany on December 12, 1912, after having developed bronchitis.
+At 91 years old, Luitpold died in Munich, Kingdom of Bavaria, now in Bavaria, Germany on December 12, 1912, from bronchitis.
 He is buried in the crypt of the Theatinerkirche in Munich.
-He was succeeded as Regent by his eldest son, who became King Ludwig III the following year, after deposing King Otto.
+Luitpold’s eldest son succeeded him as Regent of Bavaria and became King Ludwig III the following year, after deposing his cousin King Otto.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.